-Slack starts the year with a global outage
+Slack kicks off 2021 with a global outage

-Slack, the messaging services used by millions of people for work and school, suffered a global outage on Monday, the first day back for most people returning from the New Year’s holiday.
+Slack, the messaging service used by millions of people for work and school, suffered a global outage on Monday, the first day back for most people returning from the New Year’s holiday.

+It’s the latest tech glitch to show how disruptive technical difficulties can be when millions of people are depending on just a few services to work and go to school from home during the pandemic.

+The company stopped releasing its daily user count after topping 12 million last year.

 “Our team is currently investigating and we’re sorry for any troubles this may be causing,” Slack said in a prepared statement.